eduardz1/Master-Thesis/chapters/sota.typ

   ).
 $

-Where $Lambda$ and $cal(R)_e$ are derived using the continuity condition of the @HDG discretization and represent the boundary condition that we see as last equation in @first-order-system. $U_e$ and $Lambda$ are our unknowns, while the other objects are computed from integrals inherited from the variational formulation.
-For the 2D acoustic case, the matrices $AA_e$, $CC_e$ and $U_e$ in particular have the following structure:
+In this system our unknowns are grouped inside the tensors $U_e$ and $Lambda$.
+The other tensors are derived from the discretization of the firs-order formulation.
+In particular, for the 2D acoustic case, the tensors $AA_e$, $CC_e$ and the unknowns have the following structure:

 $
   AA_e & = mat(